Affinity Photo

-Affinity Photo is a raster graphics editor developed by Serif Ltd. for iOS, macOS, and Windows, alongside Affinity Designer and Affinity Publisher.
-Development of Affinity Photo started in 2009 as a raster graphics editor for macOS.
-Its first version reached general availability in 2015 with the Windows version launched a year later.
-It is a successor to PhotoPlus which Serif discontinued in 2017.
+Affinity Photo is a discontinued raster graphics editor developed by Serif for macOS, Microsoft Windows and iPadOS.

+Developed as a successor to Serif’s PhotoPlus and first released in 2015, Affinity Photo was part of a suite alongside Affinity Designer and Affinity Publisher, respectively a vector graphics editor and a desktop publishing application.

+Affinity used a perpetual license model.
+In 2025, following the purchase of Serif by Canva in 2024, it was replaced by the freemium Affinity application, bundling raster, vector and layout features together.

 Functionality

-Affinity Photo has been described as an Adobe Photoshop alternative, and is compatible with common file formats such as Adobe's PSD (including Photoshop Smart Objects).
-Functionality includes RAW processing, color space options, live preview of effects, image stitching, alpha compositing, black point compensation, and optical aberration corrections.
-Working in Affinity Photo is always live, with pan and zoom at 60fps and non-destructive editing.
-It supports unlimited layers and a dedicated workspace for developing RAW photos; as well as RGB, CMYK, LAB, Greyscale color spaces with ICC color management and 16-bit per channel editing.
+Affinity Photo has been described as an Adobe Photoshop alternative, and is compatible with common file formats such as Adobe’s PSD (including Photoshop smart objects).
+Functionality includes RAW processing, colour space options, live preview of effects, image stitching, alpha compositing, black point compensation, and optical aberration corrections.
+Working in Affinity Photo is always live, with pan and zoom at 60 fps and non-destructive editing.
+It supports unlimited layers and a dedicated workspace for developing RAW photos; as well as RGB, CMYK, LAB, Greyscale colourspaces with ICC colour management and 16-bit per channel editing.

-Affinity Photo is not an image organizer like Apple Aperture or Adobe Lightroom.
+Affinity Photo is not an image organiser like Apple Aperture or Adobe Lightroom.